 – As with the case with everything, consume Carom seeds in moderation.

 – Limit the intake of carom seeds 1 to 2 teaspoon a day as the excess of it can aggravate pitta dosha.

 – Due to the hot potency of carom seeds, when taken in excess quantity it can have opposite effect like increase in acidity, burning sensation and mouth ulcer.

 – You should not eat ajwain/carom seeds if you suffer following conditions:

 Stomach ulcer, Internal bleeding, Ulcerative colitis (acute phase), Mouth ulcer

-– With all the benefits for various digestive issues, one thing should be noted here that carom seeds does not work in constipation.
-If you have hard and dry stools carom seeds must be avoided because it may cause more dryness and hardness of the fecal matter.
-In such cases, increase water intake, include fiber and you may require stool softeners or laxative medicines.
+– With all the benefits for various digestive issues, one thing should be noted here that carom seeds do not work in constipation.
+If you have hard and dry stools carom seeds must be avoided because it may cause more dryness and hardness of the faecal matter.
+In such cases, increase water intake, include fiber and you may require stool softeners or laxative medicines

-See if you can find carom seeds in your near by grocery store.
-Amazon.com also has wide range of organic carom seeds available for sale.
+See if you can find carom seeds in your nearby grocery store.
+Amazon.com also has a wide range of organic carom seeds available for sale.
 Following are some good quality and less expensive options I found, check them out:

 If you want to get notifications about our new posts on Ayurveda, Spirituality, Yoga, Healthy Living, Tips, etc. :